Thomas J. Kirkwood

 - AV® Preeminent Rated by Martindale-Hubbell

-- Selected for inclusion in The Best Lawyers in America, 2012-2018; recognized in 2015 and 2017 as Lawyer of the Year in the area of Construction Law
+- Selected for inclusion in The Best Lawyers in America, 2012-2020; recognized in 2012 as Best Construction Lawyer, Cincinnati and in 2015 and 2017 as Lawyer of the Year in the area of Construction Law

 - Selected for inclusion in Super Lawyers by Ohio Super Lawyers magazine 2007-2009, 2014 to 2018

 - Member of the Board of Managers of Episcopal Retirement Services Affordable Living, 2017 to present